engwesterberg/carina-react-native/README.md

 npm install
 ```

-To run, connect a Android Phone with USB-debugging enabled, or launch a Android Emulator and run the following command
+To run, connect a Android Phone with USB-debugging enabled, or launch a Android Emulator and run the following command:

 ```bash
 react-native run-android